war100ck/Copied-TERA-sites/README.md

 # Copied-TERA-sites
 Copies of the original TERA sites, classic and regular.
+All files are there.